 This course provides the basic concepts of health alterations related to chronic illness.
 Students will begin to apply care management skills, communicate effectively with clients, promote health, and provide care. interventions.
 Topics will focus on the care needs of clients with alterations in acid-base balance, metabolism, oxygenation, infection, perfusion, comfort, elimination, fluid and electrolyte balance, mobility, cognition, and sensory perception.
-This course consists of a total of 160 hours, 40 hours of theory and 120 hours of clinical practice within long-term and sub-acute nursing facilities.
+This course consists of a total of 150 hours, 40 hours of theory, 20 hours of lab, and 90 hours of clinical practice within long-term and sub-acute nursing facilities.